festvox/datasets-CMU_Wilderness/README.md

 # Language List

-The file LangList.txt has a list of all languages with features as space seperated fields
+The file LangList.txt has a list of all processed languages with features as space seperated fields

     1  LANGID six letter language id from bible.is
-    2  TLC    three letter language code (iso 639-2)
+    2  TLC    three letter language code (iso 639-3)
     3  WIKI   Wikipedia link to language description
     4  START  start url at bible.is
-    5  LAT    geo located latitude
+    5  LAT    geolocated latitude
-    6  LONG   geo located longitude
+    6  LONG   geolocated longitude
     7  #utt0  Number utterances found in Pass 0 (cross-lingual alignment) 8  MCD0   Mel Cepstral Distortion score for Pass 0 (smaller is better) 9  #utt1  Number utterances found in Pass 1 (in-language alignment)